After the long time without rain its not just the land that is dehydrated here are some thoughts on why staying hydrated is so very important!

 - DONT consume sugary foods and drinks or too much fruit as it increases blood sugar levels and then insulin levels land may lead to fluid retention.
 A protein snack is best with a vegetable topping.

 - DON’T exercise strenuously in the heat of the day, in direct sunlight.
+Listen to your body, when it tells you enough is just that, enough

 - DONT sweat the small stuff – it will only increase the stress levels and promote more sweating